cap-js/docs/java/change-tracking.md

 });
 ```

-The element filter is added for each visitor separately with the extended `add()` method.
+The visitor can be added together with the [element filter](/java/cds-data#element-filters) that limits the subset of changes reported to the visitor.

 ```java
 diff.add(